 Here is a tour of our room.
-Not show in the video is the glasses and silverware I later found and the microwave.
+Not shown in the video are the glasses and silverware I later found and the microwave.
 I do not know how I missed this in my walk thru.

 Family Friendly Restaurants in Vail